 According to the U.S. Census Bureau, Abilene’s population increased by almost 7% from 2010-2019, and with an average unemployment rate of 4.9%, Abilene continues to hold strong against the national average.
 Home to several emerging and fast-growing industries, including wind energy, advanced manufacturing, aerospace and aviation, Abilene’s strong and steady employment base is made up of 140,000 skilled workers.

-The Development Corporation of Abilene, City of Abilene, and Taylor County Announce Amendment to the Existing Agreements with Lancium for Expanded Development of Clean Campus
+The Development Corporation of Abilene, City of Abilene, and Taylor County Announce Expansion on the Lancium Clean Campus with Project Radiance